vicinityh2020/vicinity-adapter-GRN/README.md

 #### Oven events

 #### Door
 You can subscribe to oven door event to receive notification when door status change.
 Event ID for oven door is: door.
+For example subscriber receive following JSON:
+{
+    "door": "OPENED",
+    "Timestamp": "26.
+10. 2018 10:13:14"
+}

 ### Refrigerator